 PUBLIC PROCUREMENT ADMINISTRATIVE REVIEW BOARD

-APPLICATION NO.....OF......20.....
+APPLICATION NOOF20

 BETWEEN

-.....APPLICANT
+APPLICANT

 AND

-......RESPONDENT (Procuring Entity)
+RESPONDENT (Procuring Entity)

+Request for review of the decision of the

 REQUEST FOR REVIEW

+I/We

+1.

+2.

 By this memorandum, the Applicant requests the Board for an order/orders that:

-SIGNEDday of/...20.....
+1.

+2.

+SIGNED(Applicant) Dated onday of/20

-FOR OFFICIAL USE ONLY Lodged with the Secretary Public Procurement Administrative Review Board on......day of20......
+FOR OFFICIAL USE ONLY Lodged with the Secretary Public Procurement Administrative Review Board onday of20

 SIGNED

-Board Secretary